incredablechris/marist-mscs621-ciacobellis/final_project/README.md

 At a higher level, the application environment will have an end-to-end system featuring a database and an object store.
 A secure gateway will provide a secure connection to bring data into the database, from a legacy environment.
 The object store will hold metadata, that will be uploaded by the user into a bucket.
 The bucket and object store itself will be Flex, meaning that it will scale provided the initial storage capacity provided is reached.
 For this project, we will not exceed this limit by any means.

-The database will be a Db2 Managed enviornment, with a GUI for the user to interact with.
+The database will be a Db2 Managed environment, with a GUI for the user to interact with.
 I will provide steps for the power user, who may want to use a Terminal command line shell to perform database configurations and migration.

-The Object Store will upload and download metadata and auxillary files; for example, Word documents, .xls spreadsheets, and PDFs.
+The Object Store will upload and download metadata and auxiliary files; for example, Word documents, .XLS spreadsheets, and PDFs.

 The Secure Gateway will be launched from a Terminal shell, and initiated in a dockerized container.
 The Gateway will be started with Docker, and the IBM Bluemix Dashboard will track progress of data migrated from one database to another (Cloud).
 __________________________________________________________________________________________________________________________

 ## Deploy Application